Explore our trips...

 (This is an exploratory trip)

 - 28 Jun - 14 Jul 2017 Early summer in Kazakhstan, the perfect time to ride amongst the wild flowers and up in to the mountains.
-Update Feb 2017: We really need a few more intrepid travellers to join us on this exploratory trip.
-Are you intrepid enough?
+Update March 2017: Guaranteed departure.
+Are you intrepid enough to join Robert, Tom, Mary, Freya and Linnea on this exploratory trek?

 After the success of our first trek in 2015, we returned to the far east of Kazakhstan in 2016, a beautiful and rarely visited region of forests, lakes and high mountains.
 Close to the Russian and Chinese borders, this remote wilderness area is best explored by riding and using pack horses.
 Perfect for a Zavkhan Trekking expedition.